KirstineInvierno/Trend-Getter/README.md

 TrendGetter is a trend monitoring and analytics tool that allows users to select topics and monitor their growth, sentiment, and related activity over time.
 It continuously collects data from targeted feeds, processes it, and stores results in a database, which can be explored via a live dashboard.

-## Deliverables
+## Features
-- Users will be able to submit topics to be tracked by the service.
+- Topic Tracking: Users can add topics/keywords to be tracked.
-- Sites/feeds will be monitored frequently for mentions of the topics and related activity, storing all relevant data in a database.
+- Real-Time Monitoring: Monitors feeds for mentions of tracked topics.
+- Data Storage: Stores all relevant mentions in an AWS RDS database.
-- Users will be able to access a live dashboard (hosted on AWS) exploring:
-    - Interest/activity of topics over time
-    - Comparison of keywords/topics against one another
-    - Topic sentiment
+- Analysis: Tracks growth and sentiment.
-- Notifications for changes in activity will be sent to subscribers.
+- Notifications: Sends alerts for spikes in activity.
+- Live Dashboard: Visualises trends, comparisons, and sentiment.

 ## Architecture
  ### System Architecture Diagram